Identifying contaminated sites

 Even if a site disclosure statement is not otherwise required under EMA, a municipality may request a person applying for municipal approval to provide the information required by a site disclosure statement.
 In this case, the information is not forwarded to the ministry.

-The current version of the form must be used, and all parts of the form must be filled in.
-An incomplete site disclosure statement will not be accepted by the ministry, which may delay approval of municipal applications.
+Use the most current version of the form, and all parts of the form must be filled in.
+The ministry will not accept an incomplete site disclosure statement, which may delay approval of municipal applications.

 Section I – Contact Information